Post

 After arriving at the airport, go directly to the second floor for international departures.

-Still sleepy in the morning, forgot to apply for SES to speed up the next entry clearance.
+Still sleepy in the morning, forgot to apply for SES to speed up the next entry process.

 Tax Refund

-If you have a tax refund form to claim, remember to follow this article to process it.
+If you have a tax refund slip to claim, remember to follow this article to process it.

 The counter was assigned to D at the far edge.

-Check if the portable power bank is placed inside a ziplock bag.
+• Check if the portable charger is placed inside a ziplock bag.

-Someone was repeatedly announced over the PA system that day because they couldn’t be found…
+That day, someone was repeatedly announced over the PA system because they couldn’t be found…

-The departure hall is small, with only one row; there are a few duty-free shops, a convenience store, and a café offering limited food.
-(If you’re very hungry, remember to eat outside before passing through departure.)
+The departure hall is small, with only one row; there are a few duty-free shops, a convenience store, and a café offering limited snacks.
+(If you’re very hungry, make sure to eat outside before passing through departure.)

-Because it is a joint military-civilian airport, photographing the planes outside is not allowed.
+Since it is a dual-use military and civilian airport, taking photos of the planes outside is not allowed.

-Not sure what to buy, I went to the convenience store and bought two cans of GD liquor to bring back to Taiwan.
+Not sure what to buy, so I got two cans of GD alcohol from the convenience store to bring back to Taiwan.

 Busan Trip a Great Success!